What is gaslighting?

 Never get into an argument with the person who is gaslighting you.
 If you do, they up their game, shout louder, over the top of you or ignore you altogether.

 Self-care is essential.
-Gaslighting can be emotionally draining, so taking care of yourself both physically and mentally is crucial.
+Gaslighting can be emotionally draining, so taking care of yourself physically and mentally is crucial.